KasperFranz/wtfm.io/manuscript/03-write-a-readme.md

 >
 > SLIC reads 5 , writes 6 and 2
 >
 > This failsafe tape contains files named after the programs
 > with extensions:
 >
 > FOR - the source program
 > IN - a test problem
 > OUT - sample output
 > SAV - the 1070 optimized core image
 >
 > it also includes this file, the FOROTS to go with the SAVes
 > and the source for SECOND.MAC, the timing routine.
 SPICE is
 > broken into three parts: 1SPICE.FOR, 2 and 3.
 >
 > There is a printed document to describe each of the
 > programs.
 These are included in the DECUS packet.
 The
 > documentation and programs were origionally developed by the
 > E.E. department of the Univ. of Calif. at Berkley on a
 > CDC 6400.
 Except to convert the FORTRAN to the DECsystem-10
 > no changes have been made to the programs.
 For the test
 > data SLIC and SINC have shown a slight variation with
 > respect to the 6400, SPICE shows no variation.
 >
 > Good luck!
 Ashley Grayson 27-NOV-74
 >
-> [end of README.TXT]
+> \[end of README.TXT\]

 [^1]: Stallman, Richard.
 "The GNU Coding Standards."
 GNU Coding Standards.
 July 25, 2016.
-Accessed March 30, 2017. https://www.gnu.org/prep/standards/standards.html#index-README-file
+Accessed March 30, 2017. [https://www.gnu.org/prep/standards/standards.html\#index-README-file](https://www.gnu.org/prep/standards/standards.html#index-README-file)

 [^2]: Chris Wanstrath.
 "Markdown'd, Textile'd Readmes."
 GitHub.
 March 10, 2008.
-July 15, 2017. https://github.com/blog/19-markdown-d-textile-d-readmes
+July 15, 2017. [https://github.com/blog/19-markdown-d-textile-d-readmes](https://github.com/blog/19-markdown-d-textile-d-readmes)

-[^3] John Gruber.
+[^3]: John Gruber.
 "Markdown."
 Daring Fireball.
 December 17, 2004.
-July 24, 2017. https://daringfireball.net/projects/markdown/
+July 24, 2017. [https://daringfireball.net/projects/markdown/](https://daringfireball.net/projects/markdown/)

-[^4] "HTTPie: a CLI, cURL-like tool for humans."
+[^4]: "HTTPie: a CLI, cURL-like tool for humans."
 GitHub.
 July 19, 2017.
-Accessed August 4, 2017. https://github.com/jakubroztocil/httpie
+Accessed August 4, 2017. [https://github.com/jakubroztocil/httpie](https://github.com/jakubroztocil/httpie)

-[^5] "Origin of 'Readme'."
+[^5]: "Origin of 'Readme'."
 Software Engineering Stack Exchange.
 September 6, 2011.
-Accessed August 6, 2017. https://softwareengineering.stackexchange.com/questions/96966/origin-of-readme/106090#106090
+Accessed August 6, 2017. [https://softwareengineering.stackexchange.com/questions/96966/origin-of-readme/106090](https://softwareengineering.stackexchange.com/questions/96966/origin-of-readme/106090)